 This year, the company has taken one step further in its commitment to the Global Compact by becoming a full member.
-Until now, Aqualia belonged to the Global Compact through its parent company FCC.
+Until now, Aqualia belonged to the Global Compact through FCC.

-Following the materiality analysis completed in 2020, Aqualia worked on the Strategic Sustainability Plan for 2021-2023.

-Likewise, during the last quarter of 2020 and the first quarter of 2021, work was also done on the strategic lines that will determine this plan and the necessary projects and actions to achieve each of them were established.
-And all of this aligned with the main Sustainable Development Goals to which the company contributes.
+Following the materiality analysis completed in 2020, Aqualia worked on a Strategic Sustainability Plan for 2021-2023.
+During the last quarter of 2020 and the first of 2021, work was also done on the strategic lines that will determine this plan and the necessary projects and actions to achieve each of them were established.
+And all this aligned with the main Sustainable Development Goals to which the company contributes.

-Strategic lines\
+Strategic lines